Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-3-pocket-configuration.md

 To create a new config file:

-1. Run the following command, which will create the default `config.json` file, add the seeds, set port 8081 to 8082, and increase the RPC timeout value:
+1. Run the following command, which will create the default `config.json` file and add the seeds:

     ```bash
     export SEEDS=$(curl -s https://raw.githubusercontent.com/pokt-network/pocket-seeds/main/mainnet.txt \